Core Architecture

 const generatorStates = new Map<number, GeneratorState<T>>()

-// We also track which generators are still running
+// Track which generators are still running

 const remaining = new Set(generators.map((_, i) => i))